mahfuz195/behavioral-cloning/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 160 and 320 (model.py lines 18-24)
+My model consists of a convolution neural network with three 3x3 filter sizes and two 1x1 filters and and depths between 160 and 320 (model.py)

-The model includes Rectified RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
+The model includes Rectified RELU layers to introduce nonlinearity and eliminate vanishing gradiant problem, and the data is normalized in the model using a Keras lambda layer.

 #### 2. Attempts to reduce overfitting in the model